“So you're going to drive the Autobahn, right???”

 Get over the "it's my life, and I shouldn't have to," mentality.
 Wearing seat belts is the law in Germany, as it is in the other Autobahn countries, Switzerland and Austria.
 By the way, it includes everyone in the vehicle, not just the front seat.
 Children under 13 are not allowed to ride in the front seat, at all.

 Put the situation in context: best engineered highway system in the world, best cars in the world, highest speeds in the world.
 The law says wear the seatbelt..
-Why is that.
-Never mind.
-Just put the dang thing on.
+Put the dang thing on.

 5. Stay in Your Lane!